BitShares-Committee/proposals/160208_feeschedule.md

 customers as we become more competitive with other service providers for these features, but have them at one place.

-Even though this fee schedule has had a lot of thoughts, we we will have more options once BSIP#10 or the rate-limited free transfer is available to be implemented for bitassets owned by the committee.
+Even though this fee schedule has had a lot of thoughts, we will have more options once BSIP#10 or the rate-limited free transfer is available to be implemented for bitassets owned by the committee.
 In the mean time, however, we would like to give everyone the opportunity to make use of a low flat fee for all transfers with in the network and have